-If you choose to enable the common data store option, the Application Performance Analyzer started task allocates the common data store file if one does not already exist.
+The Application Performance Analyzer started task allocates the common data store file if one does not already exist.
 Application Performance Analyzer uses the common data store file, which is unique to each started task, to record and maintain a list of data set names and directories that contain source program mapping files.
 It includes source mapping file lists for individual users, as well as those that are common to all users.
 Individual users maintain their personal lists using the ISPF A03 and A04 panels or the GUI Mapping Repository feature.
 Administrators maintain the common list using the ISPF A05 panel or the GUI Mapping Repository feature.
 The common data store file is typically named in the format yourhlq.CDS.
 The Application Performance Analyzer started task must have full access to this data set.
 Additionally, you should grant full access to the appropriate product support personnel.

 Note: Some installations might need to preallocate the common data store file.
-See "Pre-allocating a common data store file" on page 67 to determine whether this applies to your installation.
+See "Pre-allocating a common data store file (optional)" on page 60 to determine whether this applies to your installation.